 …and if I don’t have the experience?

-Also there is no requirement that our skipper stays onboard over night if you wish to have the privacy of the boat to yourself in the evening.
+There is no requirement that our skipper stays onboard overnight if you wish to have the privacy of the boat to yourself in the evening.
 The skipper can be onboard solely for the sailing aspects, meeting you each morning depending on your itinerary to help you to the next port of call.

 At the end of the day we want to take a safe and practical approach and we recognise that not everyone has taken a formal qualification.
 So whilst protecting our own business interests it is equally for your own safety that we ask everyone to be honest about their level of competence.